-PLANS In 2003, CPNRD issued a suspension on drilling new wells and expansion of irrigated acres to determine what groundwater and surface water problems existed and how future water supplies could be affected.
-In 2004, the Platte Basin above Elm Creek was declared over-appropriated and the area from Columbus to Elm Creek was designated as fully appropriated; meaning any additional uses would cause water supply to be out of balance with demand.
-In response, CPNRD and NeDNR began working on individual Integrated Management Plan (IMP) in 2005.
-In 2009, the CPNRD's IMP was approved and the corresponding Rules and Regulations were revised to correlate with the requirements in the IMP.
+Integrated Management Plan In 2003, CPNRD issued a suspension on drilling new wells and expansion of irrigated acres to determine what groundwater and surface water problems existed and how future water supplies could be affected.
+In 2004, the NeDNR designated the Platte Basin above Elm Creek over-appropriated and the area from Columbus to Elm Creek was fully appropriated.
+In response, CPNRD and NeDNR developed an individual Integrated Management Plan (IMP) in 2005 with the second increment approved in 2019.

-The second increment IMP was approved in 2019.
-The NeDNR held an annual review of the basin-wide IMPs in 2010.
-The revised basin IMP became effective in 2012 to set objectives to incrementally reduce the difference between current and fully appropriated levels of development within the basin.
-In 2019, the second increment Platte River Basin-Wide Plan was developed and approved by the North Platte, South Platte, Central Platte, Twin Platte, Tri-Basin NRDs; and NeDNR.
+Basin-Wide Plan The initial Platte River Basin-Wide Plan was effective in 2012 to set objectives to incrementally reduce the difference between current and fully appropriated levels of development within the basin.
+The second increment was approved by the North Platte, South Platte, Central Platte, Twin Platte, Tri-Basin NRDs, and NeDNR in 2019.

-Platte River Recovery Implementation Program (PRRIP) - CPNRD has a big stake in the PRRIP's goal to improve and conserve habitat for threatened/endangered species on the central Platte (whooping crane, piping plover) and the endangered pallid sturgeon on the lower Platte.
-PRRIP was developed by the federal government and the basin states of Nebraska, Colorado, and Wyoming and signed in 2006; which requires no new depletions to target flows and to bring the Platte River back to 1997 levels.
-In 2017, a sub-regional groundwater model was developed for real-time tracking of water recharged to the aquifer.
-The model tracks flows on a cell-by-cell basis to provide specific monthly accounting of water returned to the Platte River.
-A proposed 13-year PRRIP extension is going through the federal legislative process with the expectation to be approved in 2019.
+Platte River Recovery Implementation Program (PRRIP) CPNRD has a big stake in the PRRIP's goal to improve and conserve habitat for threatened and endangered species including the whooping crane and piping plover on the central Platte, and the endangered pallid sturgeon on the lower Platte.
+PRRIP was signed by the federal government and the basin states of Nebraska, Colorado, and Wyoming in 2006.
+The plan requires no new depletions to target flows and efforts to bring the Platte River back to 1997 levels.
+Funding for the PRRIP extension was approved through 2032.